dmayerdesign/funk/README.md

 ## Design goals

-- **Zero to app in 10 minutes:** Funk aims to lower the barrier of entry for full-stack development, allowing you to deploy a functioning app in almost no time.
+- **Zero to app in 10 minutes:** Funk aims to lower the barrier of entry for full-stack development, allowing you to deploy a production-ready app in almost no time.
 - **Cost-effectiveness:** Costly behaviors like reads and writes from Firestore should perform as efficiently as possible out of the box.
 - **Performance:** Offline support and pre-rendering make sure users get a fast, modern experience.
 - **Developer experience:** Using Funk should be dead simple and super fun.
+Funk strives for convention over configuration

-## Features
+## Design features

 - **TypeScript:** Native support by both Google Cloud Functions and Angular is a plus, but it's TypeScript's amazing feature set that make it a winner for enterprise-level full-